Prudhvi2607/club-os/README.md

 # Club-OS — Member Portal for UC Cricket Club

 Club-OS is the all-in-one management platform for the University of Cincinnati Cricket Club.
-It replaces scattered spreadsheets, group chats, and payment apps with a single place for everything.
+It replaces scattered spreadsheets and payment tracking with a single place for everything.

 ---